Nongmatang

 Nongmatang (English: Only One Day) is a 2014 Manipuri film directed by Suvas E. and produced by Ajit Yumnam and Brojen Yumnam, under the banner of Cultural Society Khuman Maheikol and presented by Skyline Pictures.
-It stars Kaiku Rajkumar, Abenao Elangbam and Prity Maibam in the lead, with Binitia, Ashokumar, Geetchandra, Puinabati, Priya, Nando Sharma, Brojendrakumar, Somorendro and many others playing supporting roles.
-The story of the film was written by Ajit Yumnam.
+It stars Kaiku Rajkumar, Abenao Elangbam and Prity Maibam in the lead, with the supporting cast including Binitia, Ashokumar, Geetchandra, Puinabati, Priya, Nando Sharma, Brojendrakumar, and Somorendro.
+Ajit Yumnam wrote the screenplay.
 Nongmatang got selection at the 3rd Delhi International Film Festival 2014.

 Synopsis

 The film narrates the story of a girl Mangaleima who stood second position in the HSLCE (High School Leaving Certificate Examination), Manipur.
 The film starts with Mangaleima explaining to media on how she became successful and was able to stand in the second position.
 She is supported well by her teachers and friends from school, Chinglen, Tampha and Thaja, particularly teacher Chinglen, who doesn't believe in the habit of students taking up private tuitions, which is increasingly becoming a fashion in the present-day Manipur.